Skip to content

 Cooking and eating in an environmentally and climate friendly way

-Each of us can be both part of the Environmental problems of our time - or be part of their solution.
-The decision is up to you.
+Each of us can be both part of the Environmental problems of our time or be part of their solution - the decision is up to you.
 I think that these tips will give you enough inspiration to cook even more sustainably in the future.
-Change is a good thing and opens the door to a new, more environmentally friendly way of eating.
-Be aware of this.

-Do you have any questions or further tips on the topic of sustainable nutrition?
+Do you have any questions, suggestions or other environmental tips about cooking?
 Then I look forward to your comment.

 Stay sustainable,